telekom-security/explo/README.md

             Content-Type: abc
         body:
             key: value
+        find: search for string
-        find: (reg|ular)expression
+        find_regex: search for (reg|ular)expression
         extract:
             variable1: [CSS, '#csrf']
             variable2: [REGEX, '(reg|ular)expression']

 #### http_header

-The http header module allows to check if a response contains a specified set of headers (and values).
+The http header module allows to check if a response misses a specified set of headers (and values).
 All other parameters are identical to the http module.

 The following data is made available for other modules: